leobordo/ProgPA/README.md

 docker compose up
    ```

-If you followed these steps correctly, the app is now installed and ready to use.
+If you followed these steps correctly, the app is now configured and ready to use.

+NOTE: when running for the first time, seeding is automatic.
+Other database operations are not necessary.

 ---